 One of the best ways to accomplish this is to answer questions from visitors to your website and social media pages.
 You can simply ask them directly for their opinion at the end of a post.
 Add surveys and questions to your social stream.
 Then use the answers to seed new content on your site that is tailored to your buyer’s specific questions and needs.

 According to Curata long form blog posts generate 9 times more leads.
 This means your posts need to be in-depth and educational.
-Posts with 1500-5000 words rank much better with search engines, meaning they inherently bring in more targeted traffic.
+Posts with 1500-3000 words rank better for more keywords on major search engines, meaning they inherently bring in more targeted traffic.
 The time on page is longer.
 The ability to articulate nuanced information is much higher.
 Using more screen real estate lets you add interest-generating images, content upgrade boxes, freebies, social proof, external references and other information that engage visitors at a deeper level.

 Major search engines prefer sites with frequent updates and new content.
 Scheduling content production with an editorial calendar will help you find the time to put these longer posts together.
 Creating long form content around well-researched keywords with engaging additions can be a big project.
 A formal publishing calendar helps you implement a production schedule for your lead generation content.

-Another high-impact technique when it comes to content marketing for lead generation is updating old blog posts.
+Another high-impact technique is updating old blog posts.
 We suggest using Google Analytics to see which of your posts are getting the most traffic.
 Then add to those posts until they become “pillar” pieces of content that deliver massive value.

 The premise is “invest further in what’s already working”.
 By doing this your most productive content from a lead generation standpoint will rise to the top of the search rankings and continually produce value.